vzhou842/victorzhou.com/content/posts/2019-07-02-sendy-post.md

 If you're willing to put in a few hours of work to setup Sendy, it can save you a lot of money in the long run.
 Still skeptical?
 Read more on the [official Sendy site](https://sendy.co/?ref=Tl4Ot).

 Questions?
 Comments?
 Leave them below, or [tweet at me](https://twitter.com/victorczhou).

+> Disclaimer: some links in this post are affiliate links.
+These help support the blog by allowing me to receive a bonus if you sign up.